 As PCBs continue to decrease in size and increase in complexity, your PCB fabricator has to keep up.
-As a designer, you certainly understand that old processes are revised and new ones are added, including those needed for High Density Interconnect (HDI).
+As a designer, you certainly understand that old processes are revise and new ones are add, including those need for High Density Interconnect (HDI).
 As your PCB fabricator, RUSH PCB is always working to stay ahead of the game!

 HDI is one of RUSH PCB’s specialties.
-HDI requires more than fine lines in the foil pattern; it also requires Sequential Build-Up (SBU), and laser-drilled Micro-Vias.
+HDI requires more than fine lines in the foil pattern; it also requires Sequential Build-Up (SBU), and laser-drill Micro-Vias.

 Multilayer technology using SBU involves the addition of one layer of dielectric and foil pattern at a time, allowing processing of HDI Micro-Vias before adding another layer.

-Laser-drilled Micro-Vias reduce the space required by through-the-board vias.
-They are smaller in diameter, and because of this, more space can be devoted to circuit traces.
+Laser-drilled Micro-Vias reduce the space require by through-the-board vias.
+They are smaller in diameter, and because of this, more space can be devote to circuit traces.

 A Micro-Via links only one layer of foil to the next; layers above and below them are available for foil lines, further increasing overall circuit density.

-As each layer of SBU is added, a laser drills a hole from the outer layer of foil, through the dielectric that was just laid down, to the next inner layer of foil.
-This hole is then plated and filled.
+As each layer of SBU is add, a laser drills a hole from the outer layer of foil, through the dielectric that was just laid down, to the next inner layer of foil.
+This hole is then plate and fill.
 If there is an additional layer of SBU, the Micro-Via becomes buried.

 Not all fabricators fill their Micro-Vias.
 RushPCB fills the Micro-Vias with solid metal for stronger connections and to obtain better thermal management, increasing overall board reliability.

-Filling also allows the Micro-Vias to be stacked on top of each other to connect three or more layers of foil, further increasing density.
+Filling also allows the Micro-Vias to be stack on top of each other to connect three or more layers of foil, further increasing density.